 Overview of universities and colleges that partner with CES.

 Students can experience inspiring courses, a cosmopolitan classroom, a historic city, the sun, the smiles – the Maastricht Summer School (MSS).
 MSS’s mission is to offer education in the summer period that is complementary to the traditional university curriculum.

 The Maastricht Summer School (MSS) offers short courses, ranging from one to three weeks in the summer period, on a variety of topics, such as European Studies, Law, International Business and Psychology.
 All courses are taught in English.
 The courses are geared towards bachelor’s and master’s students, as well as professionals.
 The MSS is a joint initiative of Maastricht University, Zuyd University of Applied Sciences and Maastricht School of Management.

 Some international high school diplomas are not sufficient to qualify for direct admission to a Dutch bachelor’s programme.
-For students with one of these diplomas, we offer a one-year Foundation Programme that can help them qualify for the programme of their choice.
+For those international students who want to do a bachelor’s programme at Maastricht University but do not meet the admission requirements, we offer a one-year Foundation Programme that can help them qualify for the programme of their choice.

-We're always on the lookout for new opportunities for double degrees.
+We're always on the lookout for new opportunities for joint and double degrees.
 We're currently working on a European Master’s in Translational Neuroscience with several universities in Belgium and France, a joint European Research Master in Work and Organisational Psychology and a joint programme in International Medicine with the University of Leeds.
-We’ve also been refining our policies in order to streamline the process.
-And we will continue to monitor national developments, such as a number of anticipated legislative changes in the field of internationalisation.